 One of the most amazing things about the Vipassana International Academy is that it demands absolute silence.
 Even non-verbal communication is disallowed.
 The only communication permitted at the Vipassana International Academy is infrequent communication with a teacher.

 Pack your bags!
-We’re going on a spiritual vacation in India!
+We’re going on a spiritual trip in India!

 Imagine visiting all these beautiful, magical spiritual destinations in India.
 It would be an absolute dream come true.